workforce-data-initiative/tpot-abacus/README.md

 Automatic Uploading to `testpypi` and `pypi` has been set in the CI and only develop and master branches are deployed to the package repositories respectively.

 Ready to deploy?
 Update the version in `setup.py` and create a new git tag with `git tag $VERSION`.
-Once you push the tag to GitHub with `git push --tags` a new CircleCI build is triggered.
-Once the versions are confirmed, booyah, you have a new version uploaded.
+Push the tag to GitHub with `git push --tags`, a new CircleCI build is triggered and will only confirm that the package is ready for uploading.
+The upload will only happen when `master` or `develop` are pushed and successfully build.

 ### Docs